callum-hart/immutable-styles/README.md

 ### Can I Contribute?

-YES.
+Absolutely.
 The project is very welcome to feedback, fresh perspectives, feature requests, pull requests, and of course, contributors 🙂

 ## Roadmap